cityofaustin/atd-knack-services/README.md

 Follow these steps to add a new column to a dataset.

 1. Add the new column to any destination datasets.
-Keep in mind that the column name in the destination dataset must match the column name in the source Knack object, except that all spaces will be replaced with underscores and all characters converted to lowercase.
+Keep in mind that the column name in the destination dataset must match the column name in the source Knack object, except that all spaces and dashes will be replaced with underscores and all characters converted to lowercase.

 2. Add the new column to the Knack view (aka container).
 Doing this will break the ETL until you complete the steps that follow!